 Liturgy and Music

 To learn more about the different areas of liturgical ministry, please click on the links above.
-For more information on how get involved, please contact Kim Thompson, the Director of Liturgy and Music.
-Link to staff page
+For more information on how get involved, please contact the parish office.

 “In the celebration of the Mass the faithful form a holy people, a people of God’s own possession and a royal Priesthood, so that they may give thanks to God and offer the unblemished sacrificial Victim not only by means of the hands of the Priest but also together with him and so that they may learn to offer their very selves.”
 General Instruction to the Roman Missal, no. 95